- Significant growth of corn imports, 4.5 MMT in 2019 where Soybean meals is 1.5 MMT.

 - State-dominated economy with restrictions on imports and foreign investment.

-- Argentina and Brazil combined corn market share is 92%.
-The U.S. comes with only 1% market share (47 TMT of U.S. corn imports in 2018).
+- Argentina and Brazil combined corn market share is 95%.
+Algeria did not buy U.S. Corn in 2019.

 - The E.U. and the Black Sea are the main barley suppliers.

-- Majority of imported corn is used for on-farm feed mixing.
+- Majority of imported corn is used for feed mixing on farm.

 - More commercial feed millers are emerging, and they are less willing to pay premium for Argentine corn.

-- Imported corn is subject to 5 percent import duty and 0% VAT.
+- Imported corn is subject to 5% import duty and 0% VAT.

-- Imported corn co-products are subject to 30 percent import duty, discouraging use of DDGS despite successful trials conducted in recent
+- 30% import duty and 0% VAT on corn co-products effective January 1st, 2018, discouraging use of DDGS despite the successful trials conducted in the past years.

-- VAT on all ingredients has been removed except for soybean meal which is 19%.
+- VAT on all ingredients is still exempted except for soybean meal that remains at 19 percent.